 Edward M. Racht, MD

-Andrew Roszak served as a firefighter/paramedic for eight years in the Chicago land area.
+Andrew Roszak, JD, MPS, EMT-P, is Senior Director of Emergency Preparedness, Child Care Aware of America.
+Previously he served as Director of Pandemic and Catastrophic Preparedness, National Association of County and City Health Officials.
+His background includes service as a firefighter/paramedic for eight years in the Chicago land area.
 During this time, Andrew also served as a CPR/AED/First Aid instructor at two community colleges.
 In these capacities, Andrew has been very instrumental in the design and implementation of Early Access AED Programs.

 Andrew received an Associates degree in Paramedic Supervision from Kankakee Community College, a Bachelors degree in Fire Science Management from the Chicago Fire Academy - Southern Illinois University, a Masters Degree in Public Administration and a Juris Doctorate Degree from Southern Illinois University - School of Law.